panva/node-oidc-provider/docs/README.md

 [RFC8628](https://www.rfc-editor.org/info/rfc8628/) - OAuth 2.0 Device Authorization Grant (Device Flow)

+> [!IMPORTANT]
+> The following default helper implementations in this option are intended as starting points and SHOULD be customized by a deployment.
+> - `userCodeInputSource`
+> - `userCodeConfirmSource`
+> - `successSource`

 Specifies whether the OAuth 2.0 Device Authorization Grant shall be enabled.
 When enabled, the authorization server shall support the device authorization flow, enabling OAuth clients on input-constrained devices to obtain user authorization by directing the user to perform the authorization flow on a secondary device with richer input and display capabilities.